OpenSourceIronman/DeathStarInSpace/README.md

 ***

-We will be launching a $??K crowd funding campaign Dec 20, 2018 to raise funding for the flight hardware.
+We will be launching a $??K crowd funding campaign April 11, 2019 to raise funding for the flight hardware.

 Technical Website - www.deathstarinspace.com/engineering
 Planning Google Doc - http://goo.gl/9ftifS